Graduate nurse and midwife programs

-The Northern Territory Public Sector (NTPS) values diversity and aims to achieve a workforce that is representative of the community we serve, and is committed to improving recruitment, retention and career development opportunities for Australian Aboriginals.
+The Northern Territory Public Sector (NTPS) values diversity and aims to achieve a workforce that is representative of the community we serve, and is committed to improving recruitment, retention and career development opportunities for Aboriginal people.
 To support this Special Measures Priority Consideration for Aboriginal applicants applies to the Graduate Nurse and Midwife Programs.

-In line with the NT’s Strategic Plans, applications are considered in the following priority order:
+In line with the NT Health’s Strategic Plan, applications are considered in the following priority order:

 - NT Resident Graduates